cr0ybot/gutenberg/packages/block-library/src/terms-query/README.md

 The Terms Query block provides the following context to its inner blocks:

-- `queryId` - Unique identifier for the query
+- `termQueryId` - Unique identifier for the query
-- `query` - Query parameters
+- `termQuery` - Query parameters
 - `termType` - The taxonomy type
 - `termId` - The current term ID